Find Affordable College Courses

 3 Yearly Graduations

 The most popular school in the United States for other health/medical preparatory programs students seekinga doctor's degree is Drexel University.
 Each year, around 23,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,766 per year, while in-state graduate students, on average, pay $36,234 per year.
-During the 2020-2021 academic year, 3 people received their doctor's degree in other health/medical preparatory programs from Drexel.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $58,293 per year, while in-state graduate students, on average, pay $36,234 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in other health/medical preparatory programs from Drexel.
+Of these students, 82% were women and 41% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to other health/medical preparatory programs that offer doctor’s degrees.